Ravenstine/goertzeljs/README.md

 Features currently lacking:

-* Sliding Goertzel(not sure how necessary this is considering how well the current version works)
+* Sliding Goertzel
 * Twist/reverse-twist detection.

 Since Goertzel.js is only about 95% effective at getting rid of noise, it may occasionally "mistake" a sound pattern for a DTMF tone.
 It may also have a difficult time detecting DTMF tones if there is too much noise.

+The longer the buffer, the easier it is to filter out noise; this also means that the duration of a DTMF tone must be longer.

-At this time, frequencies need to occur for at least 0.3 seconds long to be detected consistently.
+At this time, frequencies need to occur for at least 0.11 seconds long to be detected consistently with a 512 sample buffer.
+This is way beyond the minimum duration specified by ITU-T(0.043 seconds).

 how to use
 ==========